 Ashland is aware of only two images ever made of the people Henry Clay enslaved.
 Left: Charles Dupuy drawn by artist John Neagle, 1842.
 Right: his father Aaron Dupuy photographed most likely during Henry Clay’s funeral in Lexington, 1852.

-Over the course of his life, Henry Clay bought as many as sixty enslaved people of African descent and held many more in bondage.
+Over the course of his life, Henry Clay enslaved about 120 people of African descent.
 The men, women, and children enslaved at Ashland were more than tools to build wealth for the Clay family.
 They were human beings.